intlabs/ovn-kubernetes/README_cni.md

 Indeed it assumes that a `kubelet` is running on the same node and uses the kubelet introspection API to fetch the node machine ID, which is then used as the name for the node logical switch.

-The plugin currently also has the ability of do all the initial configuration automatically the first time a container is added or deleted.
-In that case the node CIDR will be retrieved from the CNI network configuration passed to the plugin; as this might cause unexpected issues if the plugin was already initialized with different defaults, this behaviour will be discontinued.

 Adding a container to a network